Connor Wong Preview, Player Props: Red Sox vs. Astros

 Connor Wong At The Plate

+- He has hit a home run in six games this year (6.6%), homering in 2.2% of his chances at the plate.

-- In 22.2% of his games this year, Wong has had at least one RBI.
-He's picked up more than one in 8.9% and driven in three or more of his team's runs in one contest.
+- Wong has had an RBI in 20 games this season (22.0%), including eight multi-RBI outings (8.8%).
+He has also driven in three or more of his team's runs in one contest.

+- He has scored in 36 of 91 games this year, and more than once 8 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.